YoinkBird/cyclesafe/report/report.md

 For cyclists, this is a particularly perilous approach as crashes tend to lead to more severe injury for cyclists.

-This problem could be addressed by applying a predictive approach towards road segment safetey analysis.
+This problem could be addressed by applying a predictive approach towards road segment safety analysis.

 The existing formulas and body of knowledge based on crash rates can be adapted for crash probability with the following changes: